 The images shown above depict the Tube Screamer mid-hump frequency response with a Linear/Logarithmic x-axis base.

 Despite the simple circuit and cheap components, the Tube Screamer's price has been rising year after year.
 Some players pay a fortune for pedals from the first 80s releases which in theory contain the original components which give the strongest classic Tube Screamer sound.
-This myth is strongly linked with the dual opamp JRC4558D by Japan Radio Company produced in the Japanese facilities and used in the first pedal units that was eventually replaced by Malayan clones, Texas Instrument or Toshiba ICs.
+This myth is strongly linked with the dual opamp JRC4558D by Japan Radio Company produced in the Japanese facilities and used in the first pedal units that were eventually replaced by Malayan clones, Texas Instrument or Toshiba ICs.

 Some people like to replace components for vintage technology ones, like old carbon comp resistors with horrible tolerances instead of modern metal film resistors and also trying with different capacitor technologies: film, poly, metal, silver mica, tantalum, etc.